Lexicon · frozen definitions

 One fixed meaning per term, each a statistical property with its threshold.

 These are the words we use to read prediction-market wallet quality.
 Each is defined once here and used the same way on every surface, from the analyzer to the research notes.
 Every one is a statistical property with a threshold, not an endorsement and not an instruction to act.
-We describe behavior on the public on-chain record; a past read is not a forecast.
+We describe behavior on the public record we read; a past read is not a forecast.

 - Realized entry edge